EVE-KILL/Killboard/QUERY.md

 # Killmail Query API Documentation

-This API endpoint allows you to query killmail data with various filters, sorting options, and projections.
+This API endpoint allows you to query killmail data with various filters, options and projections.

 ## Endpoint